SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/cf/deploy-to-cf.md

 ## Usage scenario

-Deploy the project to Cloud Foundry using the MTA build command
+Deploy the project to Cloud Foundry using the cf deploy command

 ## Prerequisites